DMO-droid/E-Commerce-Customer-Behavior-Retention-Analysis/README.md

 | At Risk | 632 | 422 | 2.3 | $1,653 |

 **Findings:**
-- "At Risk" customers average $1,653 revenue — nearly as high as Champions.
-They've bought frequently but haven't returned in 422 days on average.
+- "At Risk" customers average $1,653 revenue - nearly as high as Champions.
+They've bought frequently but haven't returned in 422 days on average
-- "Lost" is the largest segment (1,554 customers) but lowest value — low ROI to re-engage.
+- "Lost" is the largest segment (1,554 customers) but lowest value - low ROI to re-engage
-- "New Customers" and "Lost" have similar avg revenue ($271–$273), confirming most one-time buyers never return.
+- "New Customers" and "Lost" have similar avg revenue ($271-$273), confirming most one-time buyers never return

 **Business Recommendations:**
-- Launch a win-back campaign targeting "At Risk" with a personalized discount (high ROI given their revenue history).
+- Launch a win-back campaign targeting "At Risk" with a personalized discount (high ROI given their revenue history)
-- Nurture "Potential Loyalists" with loyalty points or early access to new products.
+- Nurture "Potential Loyalists" with loyalty points or early access to new products
-- Don't over-invest in "Lost" — focus budget on Champions and At Risk.
+- Don't over-invest in "Lost" - focus budget on Champions and At Risk

 ---

-## Analysis 3 — Product & Category Performance
+## Product & Category Performance

-**Goal:** Identify which categories and products drive the most revenue to guide sourcing and marketing decisions.
+**Goal:** Identify which categories and products drive the most revenue to guide sourcing and marketing decisions

 ```sql
 SELECT